Cloudbed-invi/webos-iptv-player/README.md

 Simply upload `index.html` to GitHub Pages.

-1. Create a new repository.
+1. Create a new repository named `webos-iptv-player`.
-2. Upload `index.html`.
+2. Run the commands below to push the code.
 3. Go to Settings -> Pages -> Source: `main` branch.
-4. Open the provided URL on your TV's browser.
+4. Open `https://cloudbed-invi.github.io/webos-iptv-player/` on your TV's browser.

 ## Technical Details